 In standard Scrum, each team’s story point estimating—and the resultant velocity—is a local and independent matter.
 The fact that a small team might estimate in such a way that they have a velocity of 50, while a larger team estimates so as to have a velocity of 12, is of no concern to anyone.
 In SAFe, however, story point velocity must be normalized to a point, so that estimates for features or epics that require the support of many teams are based on rational economics.
 After all, there is no way to determine the return on potential investment if you don’t know what the investment is.

-- Find a small story that would take about a half-day to develop and a half-day to test and validate.
-Call it a 1.
+- Find a small story that would take about a half-day to develop and a half-day to test and validate, and call it a “one”

-Example: Assuming a 6-person team composed of 3 developers, 2 testers, and 1 PO, with no vacations, etc., then the estimated initial velocity = 5 * 8 points = 40 points per iteration.
+Example: Assuming a six-person team composed of three developers, two testers, and one PO, with no vacations, etc., then the estimated initial velocity equals 5 × 8 points, or 40 points per iteration.
 (Note: The team may need to adjust a bit lower if one of the developers and testers is also the Scrum Master.)